gabrielle-carvalho/BahiaRT-atHome-2025/BahiaRT_2024/Object_Detection/README.md

 # BahiaRT_atHome

-This repository contains the documentation of scientific contributions and work from the BahiaRT team.
+This folder contains the BahiaRT team contribution in the object detection challenge.

 ## Scientific Publications
 The team's publications can be found [here](https://www.acso.uneb.br/acso/uploads/Main/acsobibref.html).